lolero/normalized-reducers-utils/README.md

 more than the apps' purposes and business logic.

-Many of these projects are so busy sorting out features and aesthetics that they don't allocate much time to address the scalabity of their state's design, as well the handling of asynchronous logic such pending AJAX calls to remote APIs.
+Many of these projects are so busy sorting out features and aesthetics that they don't allocate much time to addressing the scalabity of their state's design, or the handling of asynchronous logic such as pending AJAX calls to remote APIs.

 As the amount and complexity of the app's features grow, their maintenance and scaling becomes increasingly more expensive and cumbersome.
 This is a result of a growing amount of reducers with a variety of structures for their respective purposes, as well as the non standardized handling of an increasing number of async calls to RESTful servers for a variety of data that the app requires.

 This project started while refactoring an app that consumes many related entities from their respective microservices and presents their data in a web